nf-core/test-datasets/data/genomics/homo_sapiens/README.md

 ```
 #### Paired Mutect files

-The unfiltered calls are used from the Mutect2 output directory in sarek.
+The unfiltered calls are from the mutect2 portion of the gatk_tumor_normal_somatic_variant_calling subworkflow, filtered calls are the final output.

+#### pon_mutect2_calls

+Unfiltered variant calls from running Mutect2 in panel of normals mode, these are used to test CreateSomaticPanelofNormals

+#### haplotypecaller_calls files

+Variant call output files from haplotypecaller for both disease and normal samples, contains an annotated, unannotated and unnanotated gvcf versions of the samples.

+#### VariantRecalibrator files

+output files from VariantRecalibrator, contains recal, index and tranches files from both normal and allele specific mode, generated using test2_haplotc.ann.vcf.gz

 #### GenomicsDB